coreyTheDev/genome-ios-development-challenge/README.md

 * You implement "pull to refresh" in the UITableViewController.
 * You come up with a nice and modern UI/UX.
 * You use Test Driven Development and implement test cases.
+* You document your classes and methods using HeaderDoc.

+##Deadline

+You'll have 3-5 days to complete this challenge.
+The clock starts ticking from the moment you receive access to this repository.
+If you finish it sooner... hey, extra points!

+##Additional Information

+Please add any additional information on how to run the project or any additional comments to the file called README_CANDIDATE.md.

 ##Third Party APIs Documentation